Contesting a Will in Victoria

 1. How to contest a Will in Victoria?

-In Victoria, a person with an interest in a deceased estate can contest a Will, if
+In Victoria, a person with an interest in a deceased estate can contest a Will if

 • The deceased was domiciled (reside or be based) in Victoria as at the date of the death.

 Our lawyers will talk to you about your particular matter and circumstances and then assess whether there is a possibility of settling your claim without engaging in protracted legal proceedings (lasting for a long time, or made to continue longer than necessary).
-Alternatively, we can issue court proceedings on your behalf if other beneficiaries or the executor do not wish to negotiate and settle your claim.
+Alternatively, we can issue court proceedings on your behalf if other beneficiaries or the executor does not wish to negotiate and settle your claim.

 2. Which Court Deals with Contesting a Will in Victoria?

-3. Who is Entitled to View a Will?
+3. Who is entitled to view a will?

 Section 50 of the Wills Act 1997 (Vic) suggests the list of persons who can inspect and make a copy of the Will.